tomcam/m/docs/internals.md

 ## Startup

+*

+## Project structure

+# TC: CONFUSING.
-Metabuzz assumes the tree of files that make up a project are not in the root directory, but in the /docs directory.
+* Metabuzz assumes the tree of files that make up a project are not in the root directory, but in the /docs directory.
 If your site is named example.com and it lives in a directory named `example`,
 Metabuzz looks in `example/docs` for the site file, source files, and so on.

-## Project structure

-* Metabuzz generates HTML files from one or more Markdown files found in the `/docs` directory
-(by default).
 * Metabuzz first looks for an `/.mb` subirectory under the `/docs` directory.
 Without that subdirectory Metabuzz won't generate a website.